bikeindex/omniauth-bike-index/README.md

 Available scopes: `read_user`, `write_user`, `read_bikes`, `write_bikes`, `create_bikes`, `read_bikewise`, `write_bikewise`

-**You will not get an email unless you add the scope `read_user`**

 ## Credentials

-If you don't include a scope, you will get a uid from Bike Index for the user, and nothing else.
+If you don't include a scope, the response will include a `uid` from Bike Index for the user and nothing else.

-If you include the `read_bikes` scope, you will get an array of the ids for the bikes the user owns `bike_ids: [3414, 29367]`
+If you include the `read_bikes` scope, the response will include an array of the ids the user has registered on the Index `bike_ids: [3414, 29367]`

-You can use these IDs to access the API response for the bikes - e.g. [BikeIndex.org/api/v1/bikes/3414](https://bikeindex.org/api/v1/bikes/3414) & [/api/v1/bikes/29367](https://bikeindex.org/api/v1/bikes/29367)
+You can use these IDs to access information about the bikes - e.g. [BikeIndex.org/api/v1/bikes/3414](https://bikeindex.org/api/v1/bikes/3414) & [/api/v1/bikes/29367](https://bikeindex.org/api/v1/bikes/29367)

 _currently, you should use the v1 of the API ([documentation](https://bikeindex.org/documentation))_

-If you include the `read_user` scope, you will get the user's username, email and name.
-You will see their twitter handle and avatar if they have given permission for that to be shared.
-The keys for those items -
+If you include the `read_user` scope, the response will include the user's username, email and name.
+You will also see their twitter handle and avatar if they have added them.
+The keys for these items -
 `username`, `email`, `name`, `twitter` & `image` - all accessible in the `request.env['omniauth.auth']`, e.g. `request.env['omniauth.auth'].info.email`